 Real estate investment in Nigeria is a topic that’s rare to come-by.
 It’s no secret that the Nigerian economy is booming.
 With a population of nearly 170 million and a need for 700,000 new housing units every year, buyers from all walks of life are flocking to invest there.

-According to AfricaRanking.com, Nigeria is the largest economy in Africa by far and grew by 89% in twenty years from 1990 to 2010.
-If you’re thinking about renting a property; a one bedroom apartment in Lagos City Centre used go for about $680 per month in 2010, now its upwards of $1000.
+According to AfricaRanking.com, Nigeria is the largest economy in Africa and grew by 89% in twenty years from 1990 to 2010.
+If you’re thinking about renting a property; a one bedroom apartment in Lagos City Centre used go for about $680 per month in 2010, now in excess of $1,100

 Buying Property in Lagos, Nigeria

 Investing in foreign real estate can be risky and tricky, but here are the things you need to remember as you start looking for properties to buy:

 - Do research to find out which areas are the most lucrative to invest.
 Property prices are on the rise, and middle-class and upper-middle-class areas are the best options.